 If surveys are not carried out before planning permission is granted there is a risk that not all material considerations will have been addressed.
 However, there are some occasions where it may be appropriate to condition additional surveys, but only if the full impacts of the proposal are understood at the planning application stage.
 For instance further survey work may be required to inform the detailed mitigation, or where there may be a time lag between granting of permission and the development commencing.
 In these cases, a condition could be used to secure additional/updating ecological surveys to ensure that the mitigation is still appropriate for the current situation.
 This is particularly important for outline applications or multi phased developments.

 Is the ecological information provided with the application adequate?

-Factors to consider in deciding whether the ecological information recieved with a planning applicaiton is adequate:
+Factors to consider in deciding whether the ecological information received with a planning application is adequate:

 Was the survey carried out at the appropriate time of year?

 Were the correct survey techniques and sufficient survey effort employed?

 The Government .GOV.UK website includes advice on surveys for the following species:

 Other organisations also offer best practice guidance on surveying for particular species:

 - Chartered Institute of Ecology and Environmental Management (CIEEM) - Competencies for species survey